 Short Bio

-Karn Watcharasupat (she/her) is a PhD student in Music Technology at the Music Informatics Group, Georgia Institute of Technology, with a secondary MS pursuit in Electrical and Computer Engineering.
-Her research interests are broadly in machine learning and signal processing for audio and music applications, currently focusing on audio source separation.
-Karn received her Bachelor of Engineering (Highest Honours) in Electrical and Electronic Engineering from Nanyang Technological University, Singapore, graduating top of her class with the LKY Gold Medal.
-In 2023, she received the AAUW International Doctoral Degree Fellowship and the IEEE Signal Processing Society Scholarship.
-Karn is a co-inventor of a granted patent in asynchronous array source separation and has published more than 20 peer-reviewed works in international venues including IEEE Open Journal of Signal Processing, IEEE Signal Processing Letters, and the IEEE International Conference on Acoustics, Speech, and Signal Processing.
+Karn Watcharasupat (she/her) is a PhD student in Music Technology at the Music Informatics Group, Georgia Institute of Technology.
+Her research interests are broadly in machine learning and signal processing for audio and music applications, with a current emphasis on music source separation.
+Karn received her Master of Science in Electrical and Computer Engineering from Georgia Tech in 2024, and her Bachelor of Engineering (Highest Honours) in Electrical and Electronic Engineering from Nanyang Technological University, Singapore in 2021.
+She is currently a Google PhD Fellow in Machine Perception (2024) and an IEEE Signal Processing Society Scholar (2023, 2024), and previously an AAUW International Doctoral Degree Fellow (2023-2024).
+Karn is a co-inventor of a granted patent in asynchronous array source separation and has published more than 20 peer-reviewed works in international venues, including IEEE Open Journal of Signal Processing, IEEE Signal Processing Letters, and the IEEE International Conference on Acoustics, Speech, and Signal Processing.

 Full Bio

-Karn Watcharasupat (she/her) is a PhD student in Music Technology at the Music Informatics Group, Georgia Institute of Technology, with a secondary MS pursuit in Electrical and Computer Engineering.
+Karn Watcharasupat (she/her) is a PhD student in Music Technology at the Music Informatics Group, Georgia Institute of Technology, USA.
+She is currently a recipient of the Google PhD Fellowship in Machine Perception (2024) and the IEEE Signal Processing Society Scholarship (2023 & 2024).
+She previously held the 2023-2024 AAUW International Doctoral Degree Fellowship.
 Her research interests are broadly in machine learning and signal processing for audio and music applications, currently focusing on audio source separation.
-In 2023, Karn received the AAUW International Doctoral Degree Fellowship by the American Association of University Women (AAUW), and the IEEE Signal Processing Society Scholarship.

 Karn has co-authored a granted patent on distributed array source separation, a patent application on soundscape augmentation, and more than 20 peer-reviewed publications in venues including as the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), IEEE Signal Processing Letters, IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP), IEEE Open Journal on Signal Processing, and IEEE Transactions on Affective Computing.
 Her work has utilized signal processing, machine learning, and deep learning across tasks such as audio source separation, music information retrieval, sound event localization and detection, speech enhancement, representation learning, and audio content analysis.